 Before we dive in, let’s quickly review the four factors that contribute to a great essay.

-Structure and organization: Your paper should be well structured, be easy to read, and flow well.
+- Structure and organization: Your paper should be well structured, easy to read, and flow well.
 A clear red line of thread should be apparent from the introduction through to the conclusion.